cqse/teamscale-jacoco-agent/client/USAGE.md

 If you got any errors, please refer to the below troubleshooting section and fix them before continuing.

-### 3. Production setup of the teamscale-jacoco-client
+### 3. Production setup of the jacoco-client

-If the above test worked, extract the log4j2.rolling-file.xml from the zip under `resources/main` and name it log4j2.xml.
+If the above test worked, rename the log4j2.rolling-file.xml from the zip to log4j2.xml.
 This file configures the logging of the client.
-The installation is simple, just put teamscale-jacoco-client.jar file and log4j2.xml in any directory of your choosing.
 Edit log4j2.xml and change the log-path property:

     <Property name="log-path">OUTPUTDIR</Property>